Houston 212(h) Waiver Attorney

 Schedule a consultation with our Houston 212(h) waiver lawyer at (713) 597-5642 today.

 To determine if you qualify for a 212(h) waiver, you can turn to Galaviz Law Firm, PLLC.
-Our Houston immigration lawyer is well-equipped to handle all of your legal issues regarding immigration, including 212(h) waivers and other legal relief for deportation.
+Our Houston immigration lawyer is well-equipped to handle all of your legal issues regarding immigration, including 212(h) waivers and other legal defense against deportation.
 Our firm offers one-on-one service where you will never be referred to a paralegal for help.
 We are dedicated to providing you with responsive and competent personal assistance.

 What Crimes May be Waived in a 212(h) Waiver?